Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 I mentioned 4 variable calculus above.
 Actually, it’s more like 5 variable calculus, the fifth variable being your goals and objectives for sharpening.
 Let’s examine those in more detail.

-If beautiful blades, zen-like sharpening experiences, and improved hand-soul coordination are high among your ojectives (they’re included in mine), then you will want to try natural finishing stones.
+If beautiful blades, zen-like sharpening experiences, and improved hand-soul coordination are high among your objectives (they’re included in mine), then you will want to try natural finishing stones.
 I heartily recommend them to those who have reached a certain level of skill with synthetic stones and are willing to roll the bones.
+The ante may be costly.

-The performance of the sharpening system you select, including the following factors, is something should include in your calculations:
+The performance of the sharpening system you select, including the following factors, are things you should include in your calculations:

 - Cost efficiency: How many billable hours and expensive supplies/tools/equipment must you expend to obtain an adequate cutting edge?
-For this calculation you will need to determine the cost of time, consumables (stones, sandpaper, film, paste, powder, beer) and equipment (grinders, jigs, plates, widgets, etc.) expended in producing an adequate cutting edge long-term.
+For this calculation you will need to determine the cost of time, consumables (stones, sandpaper, film, paste, powder, beer, Prozac) and equipment (grinders, jigs, plates, widgets, etc.) expended in producing an adequate cutting edge long-term.
 Even if you are not getting paid for your woodworking, your time still has value.
 And don’t forget to depreciate the cost of stuff.
-This is where synthetic waterstones shine in comparison to the many other sharpening systems out there.
+This is where synthetic waterstones shine in comparison to the many other sharpening systems out there, IMHO.

 If curiosity, pleasure and beauty are lower priority than practical performance in your list of objectives, then I suggest you focus on synthetic waterstones and the bedrock basics, at least for now: